Effluents and Waste

 • Other wastes (including hazardous items such as batteries) are safely stored onsite pending identification of suitable recycling options.

 • Waste oil is sent to a recycling facility in Massawa that blends the material as an additive to heavy fuel oil, consistent with a waste to energy management approach.

-In 2015, we milled 1.93 million dry metric tonnes of ore.
-Of that 1.67 million dry metric tonnes (approximately 87%) went to our tailings management facility with the remainder shipped as copper concentrate; an increase of 15% over 2014.
-The material held in this facility has acid generating potential; to address this issue, the facility is fully lined with high density polyethylene liner, with a leak detection system and downstream groundwater monitoring.
-The tailing and water level in this facility is constantly monitored and our management performance regularly reviewed by an external expert in tailing management to ensure we align with international practices.
+In 2016, we milled 2.277 million dry metric tonnes of ore.
+Of that, 1.900 million tonnes (approximately 83%) went to our tailings management facility with the remainder shipped as copper and zinc concentrates; an increase of 15% over 2015.
+The tailings have acid generating potential; to address this issue, the facility is fully lined with a high-density polyethylene liner, leak detection system and downstream groundwater monitoring.
+The tailing and water level is constantly monitored and management performance regularly reviewed by an external expert to ensure we align with international practices.

-In 2015, 10.7 million tonnes of material was sent to the waste rock management facility; following standard industry practice, the facility is constructed on unlined compacted rock.
-Approximately two-third of the waste rock has the potential to generate acid; this portion is encapsulated within the facility to control acid generating potential.
+In 2016, 9.367 million tonnes of material was sent to the waste rock management facility; following standard industry practice, the facility is constructed on unlined compacted rock.
+Approximately two-thirds of the waste rock has potential to generate acid; this portion is encapsulated within the facility to control acid generation.
 Monitoring wells are placed on the downstream side of the facility.
-As a result of the control measures in place, and given that the site is located in an arid climate, the potential contamination risk associated with the waste rock management facility is low.
+As a result of the control measures and arid climate, the potential contamination risk is low.